programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 └────────┴─────────────────────────┴─────────────────────────┴────────┴────────┘
 ```

 Notice the signature: `50 4B 03 04`.
 This is the exact same ZIP signature we identified in our cat image with the hidden ZIP file embedded.
 This discovery is a perfect example of why “signature hunting” is a foundational skill for digital archaeology.
 Recognizing this pattern allows a historian to bypass the word processor entirely; the file extension can simply be changed to `.zip` and the contents decompressed to reveal the raw XML text.
 This transparency represents a significant departure from the OLE2 “black box” of the `.doc` era.
 The JPEG end-of-file marker and the ZIP central directory demonstrate a broader class of techniques for examining born-digital files whose internal structures are explicitly documented and self-describing.
-In both cases, the analytical task involved:

-- identifying recognizable signatures
-- comparing files that differ in controlled ways
-- reasoning about file structure through hexadecimal inspection rather than relying on application-level tools
+In both cases, the analytical task involved identifying recognizable signatures, comparing files that differ in controlled ways, and reasoning about file structure through hexadecimal inspection rather than relying on application-level tools.

 Identifying such structural signatures is the first step in what might be described as “writing the missing manual” for a file.
 However, reverse engineering often requires more than locating signatures alone; it also requires attention to change.
 The value of these examples lies not in the novelty of file concatenation, but in practicing how to reason about file structure through direct inspection, comparison, and documented format constraints.